Seatis/my-teaching-materials/workshop/command-line/README.md

   - sort a file
   - sort a file and redirect the input to a file
   - remove the duplicated lines from tasks.txt
-  - cat task.txt and filter basic tasks
+  - cat tasks.txt and filter basic tasks
-  - cat task.txt and filter out with -v the basic tasks
+  - cat tasks.txt and filter out with -v the basic tasks
   - Commit your changes and push (check it on github if you like)

 #### Your working environment